Why you need an enterprise marketing taxonomy [and how to build one]

 Defining out the initial taxonomy depends on the complexity of your organization.
 A core definition of critical information assets can be created in 6-18 weeks.
 Note: a lot of information that you need has already been created by managers in different teams.
 Usually, this information will be stored in spreadsheets.
 Be efficient; a lot of mapping doesn’t have to be taxonomy creation as much as alignment.
 Dedication to taxonomy creation, and moving on to implementation, is a long-term project.
 In addition to the stakeholder interviews, see if your organization has a taxonomy or data management team already in place to support your efforts.

 Applying a unified taxonomy across a marketing ecosystem is the first key step to helping your organization create and optimize its data.
-Done consistently, this data will drive your customer experience and digital marketing, create operational efficiencies and allow you to analyze how your business is performing with confidence.
+Done consistently, this data will drive improved customer experience and social media, paid search and content marketing (any form of digital marketing really), create operational efficiencies and allow you to analyze how your business is performing with confidence.

 While taxonomy specialists and data science teams may create a unified taxonomy, and teams from each line of your business may try their best to adhere to it, ensuring that everything is defined and validated correctly is extremely difficult.
 This is especially true for many enterprise companies where hundreds of people contribute to and create campaigns to promote content.